dnmfarrell/berrybrew/doc/berrybrew.md

 #### trace

 Forces the printing of the full stack trace to `STDERR` upon program exit.
+We also display the exit code, and its name.

 Like `debug`, it needs to be the first argument, with all other command arguments following it.
 Only `debug` should preceed it.